Sarthak-Rakshe/Cron-job/README.md

 —
 If you want me to wire custom headers, a POST body, or retries with backoff, say the word and I’ll add it.

+## Use with GitHub Actions (alternative to Render)

+This repo also includes a GitHub Actions workflow at `.github/workflows/cron-pinger.yml` that runs every 13 minutes with a 120s cap.

+Setup

+1. In your GitHub repo, go to Settings → Secrets and variables → Actions → New repository secret.
+2. Create a secret named `TARGET_URL` with your endpoint (e.g., `https://your-app.onrender.com/health`).
+3. Optionally adjust the schedule in the workflow (`*/13 * * * *`) and env vars `METHOD`/`TIMEOUT_MS`.

+What it does

+- Checks out this repo, sets up Node 18, and runs `node scripts/ping.js`.
+- Uses a job `timeout-minutes: 2` in addition to the script’s own 120s timeout for belt-and-suspenders.
+- Concurrency guard prevents overlaps.

+Notes

+- GitHub Actions cron uses UTC.
+The expression `*/13 * * * *` is every 13 minutes regardless of timezone.
+- If your endpoint requires headers or auth, extend `scripts/ping.js` to add fetch options.